Platform Architecture

 Need a hosted zymtrace backend?

-We can provision a dedicated SaaS version of the zymtrace backend for you.
+We can provision a dedicated cloud deployment for you.
 Email us at [email protected] or request access here

 The zymtrace profiler runs on each node, deployed either as a Kubernetes DaemonSet or as a standalone binary on a standard VM.
 It collects performance profiles of resource-intensive processes on the node, aggregates and compresses them, and sends them to the backend via gRPC.
 TLS is supported by default, with an option to disable it if needed.
 Here's a more detailed description of how it works: